Beit Shearim National Park – Full Visitors Guide

 Summary

 I love national parks like Beit Shearim.
-Firstly, I find it fascinating that people with ancient tools could build such things.
-Secondly, you spend most of the time in a cave, meaning there is no sun, and it is cooler than outside (which makes Beit Shearim a good alternative for hot days).
-And thirdly, if you come with children, it is easy to entertain them.
+First, I find it fascinating that people with ancient tools could build such things.
+Second, you spend most of the time in a cave, meaning there is no sun, and it is cooler than outside (which makes Beit Shearim a good alternative for hot days).
+Third, if you come with children, it is easy to entertain them.
 You give them a flashlight and let them explore.

-There are many attractions in this area, and you can see them on the interactive map above.
+This area has many attractions, which you can see on the interactive map above.
 For example, there are different attractions at Bethlehem Of Galilee.

 Have you ever visited Beit Shearim National Park?
 How was it?
 Tell us in the comments below.